Verizon/redshell/README.md

 # Usage
 Start a socks listener on a beacon in your Cobalt Strike client.

-Edit your proxychains config with the beacon socks port.

 Start RedShell:
 ```
 $ python3 redshell.py